hashicorp/terraform-provider-google/website/docs/r/container_node_pool.html.markdown

     parallel.
 Can be set to 0 or greater.

 `max_surge` and `max_unavailable` must not be negative and at least one of them must be greater than zero.

+<a name="nested_placement_policy"></a>The `placement_policy` block supports:

+* `type` - (Required) The type of the policy.
+Supports a single value: COMPACT.
+  Specifying COMPACT placement policy type places node pool's nodes in a closer physical proximity in order to reduce network latency between nodes.

 ## Attributes Reference